MatthewMWR/TracePeek/README.md

 TracePeek doesn't do anything special with provider names.
 The caller is subject to normal ETW behavior, for example:
 - Specifying the provider by GUID (like -Providers 'DBE9B383-7CF3-4331-91CC-A3CB16A3B538') works reliably, but sacrifices readability and puts the burden on the caller to learn the GUID
 - Specifying the provider by name (like -Providers 'Microsoft-Windows-Winlogon') is more readable, but works only if that name gets resolved to a GUID at execution time.
 The two known cases of this are:
-  - The provider name is registered with the OS (see logman.exe providers for providers known to the OS)
+  - The provider name is registered with the OS (run *logman.exe providers* for the list of providers registered with the OS)
   - -OR- The original author of the provider used the Tracelogging/EventSource pattern and did not declare a specific GUID.
 In this pattern, the effective provider GUID is a function of the provider name, so it can always be resolved.
 Unfortunately, there is no OS based discovery mechanism in the Tracelogging/EventSource pattern, so the caller would need to learn out-of-band about the provider and its use of this pattern.

 ### What about the NT kernel provider?